-St Oswald's helped create a beautiful ...
+St Oswald's helped create a beautiful plac...
 Read More

 Our biggest ever Shop Takeover Challenge is set to take place next week (Friday 19 August) as staff from Anchor Housing take control of five of our charity shops on the same day.

 The synchronised mass takeover will see Anchor teams deployed across our North Shields, Jesmond, Whitley Bay, Sunderland and Gosforth charity shops.
-Teams will then g...
+Teams will then go...
 Read More

 A collection of rare musical instruments donated to the Hospice has raised thousands of pounds after going under the hammer on Sunday.

 Discovered last month during a legacy house clearance, the instruments included a mint condition 1912 Steinway B grand piano and two vintage violins.